qthequartermasterman/fallout-houston-campaign/docs/Story/Act1/index.md

 - The player finds himself in a settlement in the Bayou, surrounded by the Bayou Brotherhood, who tell him that they found him adrift in a shipwreck.
 The player has no memory of how he arrived in the Bayou.
 - The Bayou Brotherhood leader, Cyrus "Gator" Boudreaux, senses the player's unease and explains the importance of the Bayou's mystical connection.
 He tasks the player with investigating the mysterious disturbances plaguing the Bayou lately.
 - The player explores the Bayou, encountering strange occurrences and faint echoes of their great-great-grandfather's decisions during the Sea of Tranquility campaign.
 They uncover an ancient relic, a key to understanding the visions, and bring it back to the Brotherhood's settlement.
-- Purpose: This quest introduces the player to the Bayou Brotherhood and their spiritual connection to the Bayou.
-It hints at the player's connection to their great-great-grandfather and the recurring visions, establishing a central mystery.

 ## Quest 2: Diplomatic Relations